Rogue-47/MetaLerp/README.md

 # For the python package:
     pip install metalerp
-### and just import it in any .py file

-## For building the python package locally with the fastest possible flags for your machine:
-    make pymetalerp
-### if it was successful, you can then import it in any .py file
+### and just import it in any .py file Note: **the package is available as a source dist, meaning you'll need NVIDIA's nvcc compiler (with a CUDA_PATH environment variable set, pointing to its folder that is the parent of the bin/ folder), and a host C Compiler (currently, only gcc supported) to build the package.**

 # Minimal example (lib builds):
 ### C/C++: